 At every time slot, the operator gets access to a prediction module, e.g., a machine learning algorithm, which provides prediction of future network states.
-Different from recent works, e.g., \cite{ooc-sig-15}, \cite{ooc-sig-16} and \cite{lingwen-realtime-eenergy13}, which assume prediction models on individual states, we assume that the prediction module outputs a sequence of predicted distributions $\mathcal{W}_w(t)\triangleq \{\hat{\bv{\pi}}(t), \hat{\bv{\pi}}(t+1), ..., \hat{\bv{\pi}}(t+w)\}$, where $w+1$ is the prediction window size.
+Different from recent works, e.g., \cite{ooc-sig-15}, \cite{ooc-sig-16} and \cite{lingwen-realtime-eenergy13}, which assume prediction models on individual states, we assume that the prediction module outputs a sequence of predicted distributions $\mathcal{D}_w(t)\triangleq \{\hat{\bv{\pi}}(t), \hat{\bv{\pi}}(t+1), ..., \hat{\bv{\pi}}(t+w)\}$, where $w+1$ is the prediction window size.
 Moreover, the prediction quality is characterized by a distribution-accuracy curve $\{e(0), ..., e(w)\}$ as follows.
 For every $0\leq k\leq w$, $\hat{\bv{\pi}}(t+k)$ satisfies:

-That is, the predicted distribution at time $k$ has a total-variation error bounded by some $e(k)\geq0$.\footnote{It makes sense to assume a deterministic upper bound of the difference here because we are dealing with distributions.} Note that $e(k)=0$ for all $0\leq k\leq w$ corresponds to a perfect predictor, in that it predicts the exact distribution in every slot.
-We assume the $\{e(0), ..., e(w)\}$ curve is known to the operator and denote $e_{w}\triangleq\frac{1}{w+1}\sum_{k=0}^we(k)$ the average prediction error.
+That is, the predicted distribution at time $k$ has a total-variation error bounded by some $e(k)\geq0$.\footnote{We focus on state distribution prediction instead of predicting individual states.
+In this case, it makes sense to assume a deterministic upper bound of the difference because we are dealing with distributions.} Note that $e(k)=0$ for all $0\leq k\leq w$ corresponds to a perfect predictor, in that it predicts the exact distribution in every slot.
+We assume the $\{e(0), ..., e(w)\}$ curve is \emph{known} to the operator and denote $e_{w}\triangleq\frac{1}{w+1}\sum_{k=0}^we(k)$ the average prediction error.

-Our prediction model (\ref{eq:predict-model}) is general and captures key characteristics of several existing prediction models.
-For instance, it captures the exact demand statistics prediction model in \cite{tadrous-proactive-shaping}, where the future demand distribution is known ($e(k)=0$ for all $0\leq k\leq w$).
-It can also capture the window-based predictor model, e.g., \cite{huang-predictive-14}, if each $\hat{\bv{\pi}}(t+k)$ corresponds to the indicator value for the true state.
-Moreover, our model captures the error-convolution prediction model proposed in \cite{lingwen-realtime-eenergy13}, \cite{ooc-sig-15} and \cite{ooc-sig-16}, which captures features of the Wiener filter and Kalman filter.
-Specifically, under the convolution model, the predicted state $\hat{S}(t+k)$ at time $t$ satisfies:\footnote{In \cite{ooc-sig-15} and \cite{ooc-sig-16}, the state space is a metric space.}
+It is often possible to achieve prediction guarantees as in (\ref{eq:predict-model}), e.g., by adopting a maximum likelihood estimator (Section 5.1 in \cite{walrand-peecs}) based on historic state data.
+Also note that the prediction model in (\ref{eq:predict-model}) is general and captures key features of several existing prediction models: (i) the exact distribution prediction model in \cite{tadrous-proactive-shaping}, where the future demand distribution is known ($e(k)=0$ for all $k$), (ii) the window-based prediction model, e.g., \cite{huang-predictive-14}, where each $\hat{\bv{\pi}}(t+k)$ corresponds to the indicator for the true state, and (iii) the error-convolution prediction model in \cite{lingwen-realtime-eenergy13}, \cite{ooc-sig-15} and \cite{ooc-sig-16}, which captures key features of the Wiener filter and Kalman filter.

-where $g(s)$ is the impulse function that captures how error propagates over time in prediction, and $a(s)$ is assumed to be a zero mean i.i.d. random variable \cite{ooc-sig-15}.
-Thus, we can compute the corresponding $e(k)$ once $g(s)$ and $a(s)$ are given.